denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 Nearly everything we have done up to this point will be the same from one VM to the next.
 The following steps will "personalize" this VM as belonging to a particular user/organization.

-NOTE: These procedures also require access to the DDR gitolite-admin master repo.
-For security purposes, the gitolite-admin repo should not be cloned to the VM itself.
+**NOTE: These procedures also require access to the DDR gitolite-admin master repo.
+For security reasons, do not clone the gitolite-admin repo to the VM itself.
+All operations with the gitolite-admin repo should only be performed on a secure, trusted machine!**